nithyaramakrishnan/data-shield/README.md

 ## Script set up:

 1. Edit the `paremeters.bat` file with the information listed below.
 You must specify the values for each variable after the equals sign (=).
 If you want to upload translation returns for multiple services, duplicate the `parameters.bat` file and update the variables for each service.
 Name the file `parameters_<service>.bat`.

      Tip: Do not use Notepad to edit this file as it will ignore line breaks.
-Use Wordpad, Notepad++, or a similar text editor.
+Use Wordpad, Notepad++, Atom, or a similar text editor.
   - logFileLocation
   - localPluginDir
   - Full Charge to ID